gilbertw1/better-jumper/Readme.md

 If you are an `evil` user then `better-jumper` can piggy back off of the built in jumplist implementation to track when jumps occur.
 The setting `better-jumper-use-evil-jump-advice` dictates this behavior and defaults to `t`.
+Note that `better-jumper` does not interact with or alter evil's jump list in any way.

 ## Summary of interactive commands